A Community Approach

 Read more of the incredible stories of families and pets who have received assistance on our blog.

-The Arizona Pet Project has provided nearly $30,000 in funding to Maricopa County Animal Care & Control in pet redemption fees.
+The Arizona Pet Project has provided nearly $65,000 in funding to Maricopa County Animal Care & Control in pet redemption fees to date.
 By helping a family cover the return to over cost:

 - We send a pet home with the people who love them.